CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

      ![](./media/d4-0.png)

+     >**Note:** If you see an error stating **"Failed to get the connection NotFoundError: Connection Default_AzureOpenAI can't be found in this workspace."** or a similar message, simply ignore it and refresh the page.
+Your model is already deployed.

 1. From the left navigation pane, select **Prompt flow (1)** > **+ Create (2)** to add the Prompt tool to your flow.

    ![](./media/prompt-flow.png)